tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 **Files:** [trading_dashboard.ipynb](Activities/08-Ins_Trading_Dashboard/Solved/trading_dashboard.ipynb)

-Before diving into the walkthrough, quickly review the following:
+Before diving into the walkthrough, navigate to the "Trading Dashboards" section of the slideshow and quickly review the following:

 * What is Panel?